 If you are a programmer or intend to do programming, I highly suggest using Linux instead of Windows OS.
 You will find lots of programming languages or IDEs here.
-All those developers’ tools are made, keeping in mind the Linux environment first.
+All those developers’ tools are made considering the Linux environment first.
 Hence they work efficiently and smoothly on the Linux platform.

-But in a Windows system, it’s hell difficult and time-consuming to update the system and third-party applications.
+But in a Windows system, updating the system and third-party applications is hell difficult and time-consuming.
 Windows don’t only pull the updates from the Microsoft site but also takes every software update from app-specific software protocol.

 Linux is more capable than Windows OS in this sector.
-There are hundreds of Linux distros basing on different needs and various desktop flavors.
-If you are a Windows user, then Linux has Zorin OS or Linux Mint to make a smooth transition of the previous continuation.
+There are hundreds of Linux distros based on different needs and various desktop flavors.
+If you are a Windows user, then Linux has Zorin OS or Linux Mint to make a smooth transition from the previous continuation.

-And If you are a macOS user, then Linux also covers you as well with Ubuntu or Elementary OS.
-Or you can even use one specific Linux distro with some Linux desktop environments in a choice.
-Moreover, there are some task-specific Linux distros available out there, like Kali Linux for penetration testing or hacking.
+And If you are a macOS user, Linux also covers you with Ubuntu or Elementary OS.
+Or you can even use one specific Linux distro with some Linux desktop environments.
+Moreover, there are some task-specific Linux distros available out there, like Kali Linux, for penetration testing or hacking.